Mental Health Services Technician

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Psychiatric/Mental Health Services Technician, too.
-About 1.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Psychiatric/Mental Health Services Technician.
+About 1.6% of those with this major are international students.

 How Much Do Mental Health Services Technician Majors Make?